Who We Are

 Suzanne has been working at Inform since 2002.
 She is also an Associate Lecturer for the Open University in London and has lectured in the field of new and alternative religious at Kingston University.
 Her PhD research at the University of Cambridge explored the popularization and development of yoga and Ayurvedic medicine in Britain.
 She continues to be active in research networks in this area (see www.modernyogaresearch.org).
 She has a MSc in Religion in Contemporary Society from the LSE and a BA in Religion from Amherst College, USA.
 Suzanne has published articles in edited books, the Journal of Contemporary Religion, Religion Compass and Asian Medicine.
 Click here for information on her publications.

 Assistant Research Officer

 Silke has been Assistant Research Officer at Inform since 2006.
 The primary focus of her work is researching religious groups for the Inform database and cataloguing the Inform library.
 In 2004, she received an MSc in Religion in Contemporary Society (Sociology) from the London School of Economics, the focus of her dissertation being on death in New Religious Movements.
 In 1999, she received a BA (Hons) in Religious Studies from King’s College London.
+She is also a UKCP registered attachment-based psychoanalytic psychotherapist.
 Click here for information on her publications.